faniyamokhayyeri/C-GAN/README.md

 ## Paper:

-WACV 2020: Cross-Domain Face Synthesis using a Controllable GAN
+Official Matlab implementation of "Cross-Domain Face Synthesis using a Controllable GAN" WACV 2020.

 ## Instructions: